SESAME-Synchrotron/CCD/docs/source/Control.rst

     make install

-Then you have to add the following to the .bashrc file which where you can store your environment variables.
+You have to add the following to the .bashrc file which where you can store your environment variables.

 .. code-block:: bash